Envío gratuito en pedidos superiores a 100 dólares.

 Health Advantages For Babies

-Health is a top priority for parents choosing baby products.
-Reusable nappies offer several benefits for baby skin health.
-Many disposable nappies contain chemicals and fragrances that may irritate delicate skin.
-Cloth diapers are made from natural fibers, reducing the risk of rashes and allergies.
+Parents put their baby's health first when choosing products.
+Reusable nappies have several benefits for a baby's skin.
+Many disposables contain chemicals and fragrances that can irritate sensitive skin.
+Cloth diapers use natural fibers, which lowers the risk of rashes and allergies.

 Benefits of washable diapers for baby health include: